MCAT Physics Question — Frictional Surface

 - MCAT Question of the Day

-Two people push a box along a frictional surface.
+Two people push a box equal distances along an effectively frictionless surface.
 One pushes the box at an angle of 30° to horizontal with force F while the other pushes the box horizontally with force Fcos30°.
 Which person does the most work?

 a) Person A